 The Ultimate Guide to Newsbin Pro

-Newsbin, as one of the longest running and most successful newsreaders, has been around since 1995.
-In that period it's been in constant production, improving features and adding even more.
-In the last 23 years, it has become one of the foremost tools for searching through Usenet's vast repository of newsgroups.
-In those 23 years, Newsbin Pro has been repeatedly awarded top honors by Usenet software review websites.
+Newsbin Pro, as one of the longest running and most popular Windows newsreaders, has been around since 1995.
+In that period it's been in constant production, improving popular features and adding support for even more.
+In the last 23 years, the client has become one of the foremost download tools for searching through Usenet's vast repository of posts.
+In those 23 years, Newsbin Pro has been repeatedly awarded as the best news reader by Internet software review websites.

-For those that are new to Usenet, a newsreader is distinct from an NZB indexer or an NZB downloader.
-Its basic function is to browse through individual newsgroups.
-The best ones let you search for content too, and this can be done either globally or locally.
-That means you can search a vast database of newsgroups simultaneously, or through an individual newsgroup that you've opened.
+For those that might be new to the subject, a newsreader client like Newsbin is distinct from NZB indexer services or software like an NZB downloader.
+Its basic function is to browse through, read, or post to individual newsgroups.
+The best ones let you search for content and download files too, and this can be done either globally or locally.
+That means you can search a vast database of files simultaneously, or through individual categories that you've opened.

-In this way, Newsbin gives users a unique vantage into what Usenet has to offer.
-NZB indexers, on the other hand, don't really provide any vantage into Usenet at all.
+In this way, Newsbin offers users a great vantage into what is available to download.
+NZB indexers, on the other hand, don't really provide any vantage into what can be downloaded.
 NZB's are analogous to torrent files.
-They don't host files on Usenet, rather they provide a file that points to files that are located somewhere in the newsgroups.
-This is a great service to have, but it doesn't provide you with the same level of access that a newsreader would.
+They don't host files, rather they provide a file that points to files or content that is located somewhere on the Internet.
+This is a great service to have, but it doesn't provide you with the same easy experience, or privacy, that a newsreader would.

-The purpose of this guide is to familiarize you with both the basics of Newsbin's setup and configuration and to give experienced users a deeper look inside some of the coolest features that it offers.
+The purpose of this guide is to familiarize you with both the basics of Newsbin's setup and configuration and to give experienced users a deeper look inside some of the great features Newsbin offers.

 Why Bother With a Newsreader?

-NZB indexers and downloaders are all very cool, but they only scratch the surface of the amount of content that is actually on Usenet.
-In order to get the total package, you'll need a newsreader that can actually navigate all the groups themselves.
-While Newsbin Pro can't provide the same services that an NZB indexer can, neither can an NZB indexer provide the same depth of features that a newsreader can.
+Free NZB indexers and downloaders are all very cool, but they only scratch the surface of the amount of content that is actually available.
+In order to get the total package, you'll need news reader software that can actually navigate all the posts, search for files, and offers support for downloads.
+While Newsbin Pro can't provide the same services that an NZB indexer website can, neither can an NZB indexer provide the same setup that a newsreader client can support.

-Newsreaders are designed to navigate the individual newsgroups that are available on Usenet.
-So for users that are interested in the full Usenet experience, a newsreader is an absolute must.
+Newsreaders are designed to navigate and read the individual posts that are available, in privacy.
+So for users that are interested in the full Usenet experience, a newsreader program is an absolute must.

-This section will cover everything a new user needs to know in order to begin searching through the newsgroups.
-This includes installation and setup and finishes with setting yourself up to download from the newsgroups.
+This section will cover everything a new user needs to know in order to begin searching through posts with this system.
+This will help with installation and setup of Newsbin Pro on Windows and finish with preparing to download files.

-The installation of the software is fast and easy.
-In addition, you'll be given a free trial key that will allow you to access all of Newsbin's awesome features for 15 days without having to pay for them.
+The installation of the software on Windows is fast and easy.
+In addition, you'll be given a free trial that will allow you to experience all of what Newsbin includes for 15 days without having to pay for the client.